“Do I need SEO?” Is a Question Many People Ask Our Media Company

 Keywords are words or phrases relevant to your business that you are looking to rank up for.
-For Longhouse Consulting some example keywords would be: business consulting, digital marketing and custom tech solutions.
+For Longhouse Media some example keywords would be: media, digital marketing and custom tech solutions.
 Historically, Google figured that a website which contained the name “Ron Paul” the most times would be the most relevant website for people searching for information on the politician.
 As such, it was common to see web pages with text reading something like this

 “Ron Paul Congress Ron Paul Ron Paul Texas Ron Paul Age 82”

 Not very useful!
 Some optimizers went further and wrote their keyword hundreds of times and then changed the font colour to white so that it would be invisible to site visitors.
 Although not very common, invisible keywords resulted in pages where users would be suggested something like an online casino after searching for something like “Can I feed my husky hot sauce?”